FYDE-S2020/arduino-lab-1-EthanHardy00/Report.md

 9. Why is SPI so much faster than UART?

     UART requires more work to decode which limits the maximum data rate.
-Also UART is asynchronous communication while SPI is synchronous communication.
+Also, UART is asynchronous communication while SPI is synchronous communication.
+Since this is the case, UART only sends one byte at a time due to requiring the extra negotiating needed to make asynchronous communication work; on the other hand, SPI transmits data in chunks that are larger than one byte.

 10. list one pro and one con of UART